jagprog5/dev-guide/design.md

 - JIT compilation
 - fallback (link to GPU frontend if available, or fallback to CPU)
-- defer; only if necessary then dynamic link
+- defer; only if necessary then dynamic link. e.g. (trusted) plugin systems

 ### External Process

-Suppose you need the functionality of some system tool, but that tool does not expose a linkable library.
+Suppose the functionality of a system tool is required, but that tool does not expose a linkable library.
 In that case it must be invoked using its command line interface.
-Similar to dynamic linking, but also needs to avoid any cli related quirks.
+Similar drawbacks to dynamic linking but also needs to avoid any cli related quirks.

 ```go
 package main